 Paul is an OG (Kenwyn & Tallis 1982-1990) and became a Governor in 2012.
 Having read Modern History at University College, Oxford he began his career in the insurance market before entering the investment industry in 1997.
-He is now a fund manager at Schroders where he runs the UK Dynamic team, a market leader in specialist UK equity investing.
-He is married with 3 children, lives in Suffolk, and is a keen runner.
+Having run leading specialist UK equity funds at Cazenove Capital and Schroders, he founded Tellworth Investments in 2017.
+He is married with three children, lives in Suffolk, and is a keen runner.

 James Morgan is an OG (Crossways and Woodlands 1980-89) and joined the Board of Governors in 2013.
 A solicitor specialising in advising HNW individuals, particularly landowners.
 Previously a managing partner of West and north Norfolk law firm Hayes+Storr, James is founder of a specialist private client firm Morgan Trusts and Tax Planning Ltd. James is also Treasurer and Chairman of the OG Club.
 James has held various political and charitable posts in Norfolk in recent years and is a trustee of Gresham’s linked charity The London Children’s Camp.

 An OG (Crossways and OSH 1973-1980) and English Speaking Union Scholar from Gresham’s to a US private school in 1980/81 before Nottingham University.
 A recent Gresham’s parent, Stephen Oldfield is an Advisory Partner at PwC and is PwC’s agrifood leader in the UK and CEE.
 Stephen joined the Board of Governors in 2012 and sits on the Finance & General Purposes Committee and is Chair of the Audit Risk and Compliance Committee.

 Susan joined the Governing Body in 2016.
 For 20 years, she was a Consultant Paediatrician at the Queen Elizabeth Hospital in King’s Lynn.
 She was also the lead for the Eastern Neonatal Network.
 Her work covered all aspects of acute Paediatrics, including Child Protection.
 Her main areas of interest were neonatology and cardiology.
 She graduated from the Westminster Medical School, University of London.
 Once qualified, she moved to East Anglia to specialise in Paediatrics, working in Norwich and Cambridge and she also spent a year at Toronto Sick Children’s Hospital – before joining the Paediatric department in King’s Lynn.
 Her husband, David Barton, was a local GP in Swaffham.
 Their 3 daughters, Ruth, Josie and Maddie all attended Gresham’s.